Grosseto Baseball Club

 The Grosseto Baseball Club is a baseball franchise based in the city of Grosseto, Tuscany in Italy, which was founded in 1952.

 History

 Grosseto BBC was previously a franchise in Italy's top professional competition, the Italian Baseball League.
 Grosseto was represented in the IBL's top league, Series A, by several teams with different nicknames over a span of nine seasons from 1999 to 2008.
 Teams from Grosseto won Series A titles in 1986, 1989, 2004, and 2007.
 The club also won Gold at the 2005 European Cup tournament.

 The club was relegated to Series C after the 2011 season due to financial troubles.
 As a result, the franchise shut down after 60 years.
 In 2012 a new team was established to replace the old one under the name Grosseto Baseball.
 The restructured club rejoined the Italian Baseball League in 2013, though they were forced to play in Series C due to budget limitations.
 In 2014, Grosseto returned to Series A and won the league championship.

+The early years of BBC Grosseto

+BBC Grosseto was founded in 1952 from the remnants of the "Canarini" (The Canaries), a team formed immediately after the Second World War under the auspices of the American armed forces.

+The following year, the team was promoted to Serie B, thanks to skilled players such as Gei, Luciano Corridori, and the Biadi brothers, and began to face major teams like Milano, Torino, and Parma.

+In 1954, Grosseto was relegated back to Serie C, also due to the very high costs of travel for away games, but in 1960 a new promotion returned the team to Serie B.

+The 1960s between A and B

+At the end of the 1966 season, the team was promoted to Serie A. However, the terrible flood that devastated the city in November of that year forced the Biancorossi (the red and whites) to permanently abandon their historic field on Via Amiata.

+Starting with the 1967 season, the team began playing its home games at the municipal Olympic football stadium (the present-day Stadio Carlo Zecchini).
+Some matches were also played on a minor football field on Via Adda and even on Via della Repubblica, where the stands of the Stadio Roberto Jannella now stand.
+The team's first experience in the top division was not a successful one, and Grosseto was relegated back to Serie B until 1970, when they achieved a new promotion.